How I Overcame My Social Anxiety in 8 Key Steps

 THE MEDICATION I TOOK WORKED WONDERS, BUT IT WASN’T EVERYTHING

-The steps I took prior to being prescribed medication for my Social Anxiety – in my opinion – was what helped the medication work so smoothly for my anxiety.
+The steps I took prior to being prescribed medication for my Social Anxiety – in my opinion – was what helped the medication work so smoothly for my Social Anxiety.
 I had been using methods of CBT (Cognitive Behavioral Therapy) long before I even knew what the term meant.

 In all things considered, take tiny steps to understand the way you react to different situations and try to understand the basis of your fears: And how your fears are not truly things to be afraid of.